 “I was here,” I said angrily.
 “I’m the one that knocked him out!”

 “There’s some spilled gold here behind the counter,” the guard added.
 “Are you sure this wasn’t a, uh, special transaction that you just walked in on?”

-I reached for the nullification stone that Kaellax had fished off the man and chucked it outside of the inn.
+Rage.
+I felt an unspeakable rage.
+I reached for the nullification stone that Kaellax had fished off the man, and I chucked it outside of the inn.
 With a snap of my fingers, the old man vanished.

 “There,” I said, turning back to the guard.
 “I made him—”

 “Oh no,” I said, panic bubbling up to replace the rage.
 “Oh noooooo.”